rendall/icebreakers/QUESTIONS.md

   * What Disney character would you be, and why?
   * What album would you listen to on repeat?
   * What are two truths and one lie about yourself?
-  * What are your plans after you finish college?
+  * What were (or are) your plans after you finish college?
   * What business idea do you think we could pursue together?
   * What characteristic would you like our children to have?
   * What class are you having the least trouble with?